-- SECTION 1.
-Chapter 175 of the General Laws is hereby amended by inserting after - 2 section 4D the following 3 sections:- - 3 Section 4E. (a) As used in sections 4F and 4G, unless the context clearly requires - 4 otherwise, the following terms shall have the following meanings:- - 5 "Association", the joint underwriting association formed pursuant to chapter 175C. - 6 "Division", the division of insurance. - 7 "Residential property", a 1- to 4-unit dwelling used for living or sleeping. - 8 "Toxic drywall", drywall, wallboard or any other product used to construct walls, ceilings - 9 or other barriers in a residential property which emits a volatile sulfur compound and strontium - 10 sulfide. - 11 Section 4F.
-Notwithstanding any general or special law or regulation to the contrary, no - insurer licensed to write and engaged in the writing of homeowners' insurance, nor the association, shall cancel or void any homeowners' insurance policy in effect on or before property.
+1 SECTION 1.
+Chapter 175 of the General Laws is hereby amended by 2 inserting after section 4D the following 3 sections:-3 Section 4E. (a) As used in sections 4F and 4G, unless the context clearly 4 requires otherwise, the following terms shall have the following meanings:-"Association", the joint underwriting association formed pursuant to chapter 5 6 175C.
+7 "Division", the division of insurance.
+8 "Residential property", a 1- to 4-unit dwelling used for living or sleeping.

+"Toxic drywall", drywall, wallboard or any other product used to construct walls, ceilings or other barriers in a residential property which emits a volatile sul fur compound and strontium sulfide.

+Section 4F.
+Notwithstanding any general or special law or regulation to the contrary, no insurer licensed to write and engaged in the writing of homeowners' insurance, nor the association, shall cancel or void any homeowners' insurance policy in effect on or before January 1, 2012, based upon the presence of toxic drywall in such policy holder's residential property.
 If such an insurer or the association receives a claim, timely filed, for damage related to the presence of toxic drywall in a residential policy holder's property, such claim shall be paid in accordance with regulations adopted by the division for such claims.